zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

   - Content-type is wrong.
 Ensure that the `Content-type` field is `application/json;charset=utf-8`.
   - `cloud_recording` is missing in the request URL.
   - The HTTP method is wrong.
+- `432`: The parameter in the request is incorrect.
+Either the parameter is invalid, or the App ID, channel name, or UID does not match the resource ID.
 - `433`: The resource ID has expired.
 You need to start recording within five minutes after getting a resource ID.
 Call [acquire](#acquire) to get a new resource ID.
+- `435`: No recorded files created.
+There is nothing to record because no user is in the channel.
 - `501`: The recording service is exiting.
 This error might occur when you call [query](#query) after [stop](#stop).
 - `1001`: Fails to parse the resource ID.
 Call [acquire](#acquire) to get a new resource ID.
 - `1003`: The App ID or recording ID (sid) does not match the resource ID.
 Ensure that the App ID or recording ID matches the resource ID in each recording session.